jackiehjm/stx-docs/doc/source/releasenotes/r6-0-release-notes-bc72d0b961e7.rst

 *   Container Component Upversion

-    The default version of a fresh install for Kubernetes is 1.21.3, while for an upgrade from |prod-ver|, it will be 1.18.1.
-You will need to upgrade Kubernetes to each version up to 1.21.3 in order to be ready to upgrade to the next version of |prod|.
+    The default version of a fresh install for Kubernetes is 1.21.8, while for an upgrade from 5.0, it will be 1.18.1.
+You will need to upgrade Kubernetes to each version up to 1.21.8 in order to be ready to upgrade to the next version of |prod|.

     Guide: :ref:`Manual Kubernetes Version Upgrade <manual-kubernetes-components-upgrade>`